 - In a stand mixer or with a hand mixer, beat together on medium speed the oil, sugar and molasses until well-mixed, about 3-4 minutes.

-- Add the flax-powder-and-water mixture and applesauce and mix until blended
+- Add the flaxmeal-water mix, or flax egg, and applesauce and mix until blended

-- Add pumpkin puree and mix until blended
+- Add pumpkin puree and vanilla and mix until blended

 - Add the flour mixture in 3 parts alternating with the almond milk-vanilla mixture in 2 parts.
 Mix on low speed until the batter is smooth.
 Scrape down the sides of the bowl if necessary to ensure all ingredients are well-mixed.